Dr. Alice Fleerackers

 Biography

-Alice Fleerackers holds a Master in Publishing and is currently pursuing an interdisciplinary PhD in science communication.
-Her research explores how health research is portrayed online; both in the news and on social media.
+Dr. Alice Fleerackers is a postdoctoral fellow at the School of Journalism, Writing, and Media at the University of British Columbia and at the Scholarly Communications Lab, Simon Fraser University.
+Her research focuses on how health science is communicated to the public, especially through journalism and social media.
+She is also the co-director of the Diversity, Equity, Inclusion, and Accessibility committee for the Public Communication of Science and Technology Network.
 She is a freelance writer covering health, science, and psychology.
 Fleerackers is also the research officer at the nonprofit, Art the Science, where she studies the role of art in the public communication of science.

 Expertise